What’s New in 2026

 Scheduling Laws

-There are currently no predictive scheduling laws in Iowa requiring employers to notify employees of schedules in advance or compensate them for short-notice changes to schedules.
+There are currently no predictive scheduling laws in Iowa requiring employers to notify employees of schedules in advance or to compensate them for short-notice schedule changes.

 Pro Tip